Taming-the-BEAST/StarBeast3-Tutorial/README.md

 ---
-author: Ugne Stolz
+author: Ugne Stolz, Jordan Douglas
 level: Intermediate
 title: StarBeast3 Tutorial
 subtitle: Estimating species trees using StarBeast3
-beastversion: 2.7.4
+beastversion: 2.7.8
 tracerversion: 1.7.x
 ---

 # Background

-StarBeast3 is a Bayesian implementation of the multispecies coalescent (MSC) that jointly infers gene and species trees directly from multiple sequence alignments.
+StarBeast3 {% cite douglas2022starbeast3 --file StarBeast3-Tutorial/master-refs.bib %} is a Bayesian implementation of the multispecies coalescent (MSC) that jointly infers gene and species trees directly from multiple sequence alignments and (optionally) morphology data.
 Trees inferred using this method contain not only topological relationships, but also estimates of species divergence times and gene coalescence times.
+StarBeast3 is capable of parallelism which can help it tackle large datasets more efficiently than previous MSC implementations in BEAST2.

-This tutorial will walk you through the set up three kinds of species tree analyses using StarBEAST3:
+This tutorial will walk you through the set up three kinds of species tree analyses using StarBeast3:

 1\.
-Basic species tree reconstruction using a **strict nuclear clock rate**.
+Basic species tree reconstruction using a **strict molecular clock rate**.

 2\. **Relaxed clock** analysis where a separate molecular clock rate is estimated for each species branch.

-3\. **Total evidence** analysis where the times and rates and jointly estimated by integrating fossil data into the model.
+3\. **Total evidence** analysis where the times and rates are jointly estimated by integrating fossil data into the model.

-Note, that here we assume that you already have some knowledge about birth-death and coalescent modes as well as multispecies coalescent.
+Note, that here we assume that you already have some knowledge about birth-death and coalescent models as well as multispecies coalescent.

 This tutorial is completely based on the [tutorial for StarBEAST2 by Huw A. Ogilvie](https://taming-the-beast.org/tutorials/starbeast2-tutorial/).
 If you are citing this tutorial please cite the StarBEAST2 tutorial too.